 11 States Parties reported to have obligations under Article 5: Afghanistan, Albania, Bosnia & Herzegovina, Chad, Croatia, Guinea-Bissau, Iraq, Lao PDR, Lebanon, Montenegro, and Sierra Leone.

 In November 2016, the Guidance on an Integrated Approach to Victim Assistance was published.
 It was developed by the 2016 and 2017 CCM Coordinators on Victim Assistance (Australia, Chile and Italy) and on Cooperation and Assistance (Australia, Austria and Iraq), with technical support from Handicap International.
 The Guidance aims to assist states to improve the quality of life and uphold the rights of victims.

 In November 2020, the CCM Coordinators on Victim Assistance, Mexico and Spain, established a National Focal Point Database as a platform for States Parties with cluster munition victims to exchange lessons learnt and good practices in the implementation of their Article 5 obligations.

-- Increase the involvement of victims;
+- improve the socio-economic inclusion of victims;

 - strengthen the inclusion and meaningful participation of victims in the development of national laws and policies, as well as in the work under the Convention; and

 - support the training of victim assistance professionals, and have victims cared for by qualified personnel.